ScenicFramework/scenic/guides/overview_general.md

 # General Overview

 Scenic is a client application framework written directly on the Elixir/Erlang/OTP stack.
-With it you can build applications that operate identically across all supported operating systems, including MacOS, Ubuntu, Nerves/Linux, and more.
+With it, you can build applications that operate identically across all supported operating systems, including MacOS, Ubuntu, Nerves/Linux, and more.